haynesgt/sfu-wics-hackethon-2016/README.md

 ## Configuration

-Edit the server.js file to change the port
+Edit the server.js file to change the port.
+By default it is port 8080.

+Run with `npm start`.

 ## Screenshots